 One of the main reasons that individuals decide to go with latex beds is because they are more natural and better for the environment.
 As we previously learned, natural latex beds come straight from rubber trees, rather than blending in chemicals.

 However, not all of these mattresses are natural or are made from pure rubber trees.
 The synthetic options have chemicals in them that serve to change the overall feel of the bed.
 If you are interested in being environmentally friendly, make sure you know the origin and components of your bed.

 Latex mattresses are one of the most hypoallergenic options available.
 While memory foam beds have hypoallergenic properties, latex typically performs better for those with allergies.
 Natural latex is especially resistant to allergens like dust mites, mold, and mildew.
 Allergy symptoms can impair your ability to get a good night’s sleep and wake up refreshed, so if you want to improve your rest, these beds could prove highly useful.

 Latex mattresses offer extra bounce that makes them more responsive than memory foam.
 This means that the material snaps back to its original shape right after experiencing pressure on it.
 The responsive nature of latex is particularly great for individuals with limited mobility and combination sleepers because this allows them to move about the bed easier.

 There are just a few reasons why a latex bed might not be suitable for your needs.

 The first reason is that they can be relatively expensive.
-However, due to their durability and longevity, you may find that over time, being that you won’t have to buy a new bed for decades that this may end up being affordable after all.
+However, due to their durability and longevity, you may get more value out of them because you won’t have to buy a new mattress as soon.

 Overall, both of these material types can be enjoyable for many different types of sleepers.
 Deciding what’s right for you is dependent on several factors.

-There are many resources out there that are aimed at helping you get it right the first time, and choosing a mattress that best fits your unique sleep needs.
+There are many resources out there that are aimed at helping you get it right the first time and choosing a mattress that best fits your unique sleep needs.
 Making that decision ultimately depends on which benefits you hope to see the most.